nallen05/old-norse/README.md

 The Old Norse design goals are:
  1. 60fps animation (assumes normal screen size)
- 2. Update screen in under 16ms after user input (local, before factoring in network latency)
+ 2. Update screen in under 16ms after user input (local, before factoring in network latency from remote deployment)
  3. High-precision control of timings & interactive behavior

 Based on our observation, TUI applications can achieve this by managing the following bottlenecks:
 1. Efficient diff-based screen updates - provided by SKALD
 2. Immediate response to user input - provided by FLOKKR
 3. Get slow DB queries & cloud API calls out of main loop - Currently must be managed by the user.
-But there is a roadmap plan to add a new flokkr form to support async io.
+(But plan to add a new flokkr form to support async io.)
 4. Strategic scheduling of GC pauses -  Must be managed by the user.
-(Note: bifrost/skald do produce GC pressure when running.
-There is a roadmap plan to reduce it over time.)
 5. When deploying remotely, deploy in-region - must be managed by the user.

 ## (3) Develop in an hour.
 Deploy anywhere.